Baylor's 12th-year head coach honored for second time

 Baylor posted a school-record 30 wins and advanced to the NCAA Tournament South Regional final in 2011-12 -- making the Bears one of only six programs nationally with two Elite Eight appearances in the three-year span from 2010 to 2012.
 For the first time in program history, the Bears were ranked throughout the 2011-12 season, reaching as high as No. 3 and never dropping lower than 14th in the AP or coaches polls.

 Headlined by Jones III, Baylor's 2010 recruiting class ranked No. 22 nationally by ESPN.
 PJ3 earned multiple freshman All-American honors, leading the Bears to an 18-13 mark.
-Baylor's consensus top-20 recruiting class of 2011 featured high school teammates Miller and Deuce Bello, and Drew's 2012 class, which featured three top-75 national recruits including consensus top-5 Isaiah Austin, was ranked No. 4 nationally.
-Drew has now brought nine top-50 recruits to Baylor in the last seven seasons.
+Baylor's consensus top-20 recruiting class of 2011 featured high school teammates Miller and Deuce Bello, and Drew's 2012 class, which featured three top-75 national recruits including consensus top-5 Austin, was ranked No. 4 nationally.
+Drew has now brought eight top-50 recruits to Baylor in the last six seasons.

 In 2010-11, senior LaceDarius Dunn became only the third player in program history to earn first-team All-Big 12 honors after becoming the Baylor and Big 12 all-time leading scorer.
 Dunn finished his stellar college career with 2,285 points and 388 3-point field goals.